pixel-modelers/easyBragg/INSTALL.md

 <a name="installing"></a>
 # Install

-This has been tested on Debian 12 (bookworm), SUSE 15.4, and Sonoma 14.5 (Apple M1).
+This has been tested on Debian 12 (bookworm), SUSE 15.4, Redhat 8.6, and Sonoma 14.5 (Apple M1).

 ### Part 1: Download mamba